jakubpawlowicz/assets-expander/Readme.md

 [![build status](https://secure.travis-ci.org/GoalSmashers/assets-expander.png)](http://travis-ci.org/GoalSmashers/assets-expander)
 ## What is assets-expander? ##

-assets-expander is a node.js library for expanding list(s) of files defined in YAML file into a flat list(s) of files.
+Assets-expander is a node.js library that turns a glob-like declarations from YAML file into a list of files.
+Just see below for examples.

 ## Usage ##